DenisMutinda/dots-again/README.md

 13. savefloats - Save the floating dimensions.
 14. sendmon_keepfocus - keep the focus on a client when it is transferred to a new monitor.
 15. windowrolerule - differentiate between windows with different roles e.g Firefox browser and Preferences
+16. switchtag - when an application is lauched, we move to its tag.